 This process is called the 'annual canvass'.

-The annual canvass for the register of electors for 2018 begins in late July/early August 2017 and household enquiry forms will be sent to every residential household in the Chesterfield Borough Council area.
+The annual canvass for the register of electors begins in late July/early August each year, and household enquiry forms will be sent to every residential household in the Chesterfield Borough Council area.

-The household enquiry form lists the eligible electors currently registered at the property, along with any individuals due to bceome 18 during the next 12 months.
+The household enquiry form lists the eligible electors currently registered at the property, along with any individuals due to become 18 during the next 12 months.

 Householders should respond as soon as possible to confirm or change their details, this can be done quickly and simply using our secure internet based household update service.

-By completing the registration process you will ensure that you can vote in any elections that may take place in 2018.
+By completing the registration process you will ensure that you can vote in any elections that may take place in the following year.

-If you have not received your household enquiry form by 5 August 2017, or if you have a query about who is eligible to register to vote, please contact our helpline during normal office hours on 01246 345402 or email firstname.lastname@example.org.
+If you have not received your household enquiry form, or if you have a query about who is eligible to register to vote, please contact our helpline during normal office hours on 01246 345402 or email firstname.lastname@example.org.

-Reminder forms will be sent from 6 September 2017 to households where no response has been received, however some may cross in the post.
+Reminder forms will be sent to households where no response has been received by the beginning of September, however some may cross in the post.

 Why should I respond?